🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 The Takeaway

-Financial instruments are an important part of the trading markets but they also play a significant part in business transactions and day-to-day financial management.
-If you trade stocks, invest in an IRA, or write checks to your landlord, then you’re contributing to the movement of capital with financial instruments.
+Financial instruments are integral to every aspect of the financial world, and they also play a significant part in business transactions and day-to-day financial management.
+For example, if you trade stocks, invest in an IRA, or write checks to your landlord, then you’re contributing to the movement of capital with various financial instruments.

 Photo credit: iStock/Love portrait and love the world